 FHA stands for the Federal Housing Administration.
 FHA loans are created for low-to-moderate income earners who may not otherwise be able to purchase a home.
-FHA loans can lend the borrower from 90 to 96.5% of the home value.
 With these loans, you will technically receive a mortgage from a lending institution, not the FHA itself.

 The FHA has maximum lending limits in place, but the limits change depending on where you are planning to purchase your home.
 Below is a breakdown of the limits you can expect to encounter.